Sensory and Physical Needs

 - Small group or 1:1 targeted intervention programmes are delivered to pupils to improve skills.
 Staff operate both a fine and a gross motor skills intervention for both KS1 and KS2 pupils.

-- Pupils also access interventions such as listening skills (to support their ability to organise information) and follow the Teadorescu (Write from the Start) programme.
+- Pupils also access interventions such as listening skills (to support their ability to organise information) and follow the Teadorescu (Write to the Start) programme.

 - Where appropriate we provide support and aids to ensure access to the curriculum and develop independent learning, including resources to support fine and gross motor skills and alternative ways of recording.